Web-Affan-Farooq/nextjs-uiux-hackathon/comforty/README.md

         </li>
         </ul>
         <h1>Upcoming Updates:</h1>
         - The schema and query is ready to create products .
-Just add upploading script and backend route for checkout form so that the backend will get the data and create a new entry in orders.
+Just add uploading script and backend route for checkout form so that the backend will get the data and create a new entry in orders.
         - Data validation should be implemented on checkout page first and then in backend route that handles this users data
         - Use Zod for this
         - Create more responsive checkout section
+        - regex
+        -Attach more solid validation in payment info checkout section
 </section>
 <section>
-name:
-country
-province
-city
-postal code
-phonenumber
-email
-card holder
-account number

-completed address
-card number
-expiration date
-cvv
-amount payable
-description
-package = {
-    productName:"";
-    productId:"";
-    quantity:0;
-}

 </section>
 </article>
 </main>